ami-iit/comodo/README.md

 ## Usage

-Take a look at the example folder!
+Take a look at the [examples](https://github.com/ami-iit/comodo/examples) folder!

 ### Maintainer